romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 The Si-poor Fe-Ti-rich rocks exhibit a strong planolinear texture (LS tectonites, **Fig. 6.2.1**).
 Here, the pyrigranites show a penetrative foliation with no development of structures such as transposed foliations or lineations, folds or boudins.
 However, lenses and boudins of pyrigarnites are commonly found embedded in the Opx-free garnet granulites (see examples in **Section 4**).
 These rocks show ample evidence of plastic deformation (dislocation creep), including microstructures developped within grains (**REF***) and strong preferential crystallographic orientations in the main minerals (**Fig. 6.2.2**).
 Spectacular examples of trondhjemitic veins cutting the tectonic foliation are also observed in the pyrigarnites, although not in this outcrop (**Fig. 4.X**).

-> Add missing REF.
+> NOTE: Add missing REF.

 <img src="cabo-ortegal/fieldguide_figures/day2-01.png"
 style="max-width: 100%; max-height: 500px; height: auto;"/>

 **Fig. 6.2.1.** EBSD phase maps (XZ section) illustrating the microstructure and mineral assemblage of Si-poor Fe-Ti-rich rocks samples. **Top**: Strongly deformed, fine-grained sample (OC22-22-XZ from **Stop 2.1**) of Amp-rich plagio-pyrigarnite (following Vogel’s nomenclature).
 Modal composition is: 49 % Amp, 18% Plg, 17% Cpx, 9 % Grt, 6 % Zo-Ep, 1% other phases.
 The relatively high Amp content is due to the mm-sized Pl-rich layer at the top of the thin section. **Bottom**: Strongly deformed Amp-rich pyribolite (OC22-12-XZ from near the contact with the *Uzal* peridotites.
 Modal composition is: 75 % Amp, 20 % Cpx, 2 % Grt, 2 % Plg, 1 % other phases.
 Unpublished data from the OUTCROP project (M.A.
-Lopez-Sanchez; SV-PA-21-AYUD/2021/57163).
+Lopez-Sanchez; [SV-PA-21-AYUD/2021/57163](https://marcoalopez.github.io/OUTCROPproject/)).

-> Maybe you want to put a link to your project?

 <img src="cabo-ortegal/fieldguide_figures/day2-02.png"
 style="max-width: 100%; max-height: 500px; height: auto;"/>

 **Fig 6.2.2**.
 Typical CPO (crystallographic preferred orientation) patterns of the main minerals in the Si-poor Fe-Ti-rich rocks.
 Omphacite shows CPO patterns ranging from LS to L types, with most c-axes oriented parallel to the lineation and b-axes and a-axes defining an imperfect girdle normal to the lineation, suggesting plain to prolate strain (_e.g._, [Keppler, 2018](https://doi.org/10.1016/j.jsg.2018.04.003)).
 Pargasite typically shows c-axis alignment parallel to the mineral lineation and a-axis alignment normal to the foliation (_i.e._ Type I of [Ko and Jung, 2015](https://doi.org/10.1038/ncomms7586)).
 Plagioclase exhibits variable CPO patterns ranging from weak to moderate in intensity.
 Garnet displays random CPO patterns (not shown here).
 Other less volumetrically significant minerals, such as Zo and epidote (Ep), also develop strong CPO.
 Upper hemisphere equal area projections, contours in multiples of a uniform distribution.
 Unpublished data from the OUTCROP project (M.A.
-Lopez-Sanchez; SV-PA-21-AYUD/2021/57163).
+Lopez-Sanchez; [SV-PA-21-AYUD/2021/57163](https://marcoalopez.github.io/OUTCROPproject/)).

 The literature on the Cabo Ortegal Complex provides limited discussion regarding the origin of these rocks, which will be discussed in the field.
 Another aspect that will be discussed on the field concerns the contact observed here between the *Uzal* massif and the Si-poor, Fe-Ti-rich rocks.